TIVERTON CASTLE

 History

-Few buildings evoke such an immediate feeling of history as Tiverton Castle, originally built as a motte and bailey castle in 1106 by Richard de Redvers on orders of Henry I. The de Redvers were the first Norman Earls of Devon and when the line died out in 1293 they were succeeded as Earls by the Courtenays, who rebuilt and enlarged the Castle.
+Few buildings evoke such an immediate feeling of history as Tiverton Castle, originally built as a motte and bailey castle in 1106 by Richard de Redvers on orders of Henry I. The de Redvers were the first Norman Earls of Devon.
+Henry III visited Tiverton in 1250 and would have stayed at the Castle with Amicia, Countess of Devon.
+His second son, Edmund, married her granddaughter in 1269.

 During the English Civil War the Castle was besieged by Sir Thomas Fairfax in 1645, and fell to him due to a lucky shot hitting a drawbridge chain.
 There is a fine collection of Civil War arms and armour, some pieces of which can be tried on.